-Non-construction related activities will not cause Davis-Bacon to apply to the whole project.
+- ✓ Non-construction related activities will not cause Davis-Bacon to apply to the whole project.
 These are activities such as real property acquisition, procurement of furnishings, architectural and engineering fees, and certain pieces of equipment that would not become permanently affixed to the real property.
 Exempt equipment purchases would be those that are incidental to the project that require minimal installation costs.
-Please contact DLG for equipment installations to determine whether the labor requirements will apply.

-- ✓ Simple water and sewer line extensions without pumps, tanks, etc. may also be exempt.
-Grantees must first check with DLG staff. - ✓ Separate and distinct projects.
+Please contact DLG for equipment installations to determine whether the labor requirements will apply. - ✓ Simple water and sewer line extensions without pumps, tanks, etc. may also be exempt.
+Subrecipients must first check with DLG staff. - ✓ Separate and distinct projects.
 In some cases, an activity can occur in the same vicinity as another activity, but because it is a separate and distinct project, labor provisions may apply to one and not the other.
-Contact DLG for guidance. - ✓ Contracts solely for demolition, when no construction is anticipated on the site.
+Contact DLG for guidance. - ✓ Contracts solely for demolition, when no further construction is anticipated on the site.

-DLG should be contacted if there is any situation where Davis-Bacon applicability is in question.
+Additional activities may be exempt and DLG should be contacted if there is any situation where Davis-Bacon and related acts applicability is in question.